Akisheva/assessment/README.md

-The assessment for Social Brothers
+The assignment for Social Brothers